Prospective students and postdocs

 Generally, an undergraduate thesis is completed during fall and winter semester.
 Ideally, you will spend the preceding spring and summer collecting data and are paid for doing so.
 To be eligible for funding to support your research (for example, an Undergraduate Student Research Award), it is best to get in touch with your prospective supervisor by January or February before your thesis year.

 Dr. Westwood supervises students in the Master’s of Environmental Studies (MES) program, so be sure you are familiar with its requirements.
-Though the program begins each September, scholarship applications close in December of the previous year.
+Though the program begins each September, scholarship applications close at the end of November of the previous year.
 If your project does not have prior funding, Dr. Westwood will help you to craft a scholarship application.
 It is best to contact a prospective supervisor at least a year before you plan to start your Master’s.

 Postdoctoral fellows hold a senior role within the lab and as such, are expected to demonstrate considerable leadership.
 If not joining through a funded opportunity, be specific about what funding sources you will apply for and be prepared to lead the application (with Dr. Westwood’s support).